A CT scan, commonly referred to as a CAT scan, is a type of X-ray that produces cross-sectional images of a specific part of the body.

-A CT scan is one of many imaging tests your doctor may use to investigate problems with your spine, such as pain due to injuries, disease, or infection.
+A CT scan is one of many imaging tests your doctor may use to investigate problems with your spine.
+This includes pain due to injuries, disease, or infection.

 - back pain accompanied by fever